LaylaD4/LaylahDePaull_T2A2/README.md

 PostgreSQL's reliability, scalability, and support for advanced functions and custom data types make it a popular choice for projects ranging from small APIs to large-scale applications used by companies like Apple and Meta.
 Its open-source nature and strong community support have contributed to its widespread adoption in the developer community.

-Below is a discussion of the benefits and drawbacks of this app's underlying database system PostgreSQL, in the discusion, I will also include some examples from my Flask API project.
+Below is a discussion of the benefits and drawbacks of this app's underlying database system PostgreSQL, in the discussion, I will also include some examples from my Flask API project.

 ### BENEFITS OF POSTGRESQL

 #### 1. Rich Features & Extensions

 PostgreSQL provides a large variety of features and extensions that enhance its utility as a database management system.
 For example, it supports tablespaces for flexible data storage, asynchronous replication for minimal delay in data replication, and nested transactions, allowing complex operations within independent blocks.
-In my API, I leverage PostgreSQL's robust support for complex relationships between tables using SQLAlchemy.
+In my API, I leverage PostgreSQL's support for complex relationships between tables using SQLAlchemy.
 Below, is an example from my User model showing how PostgreSQL handles these relationships efficiently:

 ```Python
 # models/user.py